yonderlabs/api/source/includes/_entity-discovery.md

       "discovered_neighbors": [
         {
           "count": 2,
-          "info": "Moscow is the capital and the largest city of Russia, with 12.2 million [...]", "name": "Moscow",
+          "info": "The South China Sea is a marginal sea that is part of the Pacific Ocean [...]", "name": "South China Sea",
           "weight": 0.012578616352201259,
           "type": "Place",
           "id": 0
         },
         {
           "count": 15,
-          "info": "Vladimir Vladimirovich Putin has been the President of Russia since [...]", "name": "Vladimir Putin",
+          "info": "The Yang di-Pertuan Agong is the monarch and head of state of Malaysia [...]", "name": "Yang di-Pertuan Agong",
           "weight": 0.09433962264150944,
           "type": "Person",
           "id": 2
         },
         {
           "count": 1,
-          "info": "The Moscow Kremlin, usually referred to as the Kremlin, is a fortified complex at the heart of [...]", "name": "Kremlin",
+          "info": "Indonesia, officially the Republic of Indonesia, is a country in Southeast Asia [...]", "name": "Indonesia",
           "weight": 0.006289308176100629,
           "type": "Place",
           "id": 3
         },
         {
           "count": 1,
-          "info": "Turkey is a parliamentary republic in Eurasia, largely located in [...]", "name": "Turkey",
+          "info": "Singapore officially the Republic of Singapore, and often referred to as the Lion City, the Garden City, and the Red Dot, is a global city [...]", "name": "Singapore",
           "weight": 0.006289308176100629,
           "type": "Place",
           "id": 4
         },
         {
           "count": 1,
-          "info": "Ukraine is a sovereign country in Eastern Europe, bordered by Russia to the east and [...]", "name": "Ukraine",
+          "info": "Vietnam, officially the Socialist Republic of Vietnam, is the easternmost country on the Indochina Peninsula in Southeast Asia [...]", "name": "Vietnam",
           "weight": 0.006289308176100629,
           "type": "Place",
           "id": 5